Lost! (RM song)

-"Lost!" (stylized as 'LOST!') is a song by South Korean rapper RM of BTS from his second studio album Right Place, Wrong Person (2024).
+"Lost!" (stylized in all caps) is a song by South Korean rapper RM of BTS from his second studio album Right Place, Wrong Person (2024).
 It was released as the album's second single on May 24, 2024, through Big Hit Music.
 A music video directed by Aube Perrie was released simultaneously with the single's release.
 The critically acclaimed music video went on to win multiple industry and commercial awards including UK Music Video Awards.

 Background and writing

 RM was left unfulfilled after Indigo (2022) despite its critical acclaim and commercial success.
 Instead, he spent more than a year feeling adrift and even postponed his mandatory military enlistment to delve deeper into music, feelings and sentiment, which later became the album Right Place, Wrong Person (2024).
 For RM, the months, prior to making of the album, were dynamic in terms of highs and lows and there was a sense of near mania, which lead to the single "Lost!".

-The song was an encapsulation of his feelings of being lost and represented the album's core theme.
-Over a dynamic year and three months filled with daily challenges, RM felt the need to distance himself from the group temporarily to understand his identity outside of BTS.
-This personal journey of feeling lost and finding his way back resonated deeply with him, making Lost! the perfect song to embody the album’s introspective and vulnerable narrative, thereby becoming the album's title track.
+The song addresses themes of being lost and represents the album's theme.
+Over fifteen months, RM distanced himself from the group to address his identity outside of BTS.
+This experience is the subject of "Lost!", which is the album’s title track.